How to Optimize a Website for Digital Assistants

 Search engines are evolving in strange new ways.
 Mobile searches have overtaken desktop searches (at long last), and competitors like Bing and Yahoo are growing more and more like Google every day, unifying the capacity of every major search brand.

-Modern digital assistants function almost as intermediaries, with search engines themselves operating in the background.
-Oftentimes, traffic from searches is completely negated—users get the answers they need without browsing or navigating to individual websites—and in other cases, digital assistants take you to websites directly based on your queries.
-With this new paradigm of search in place, is it even possible to optimize your site for a digital assistant?
+Modern virtual assistants function almost as intermediaries, with search engines themselves operating in the background.
+Oftentimes, traffic from searches is completely negated—users get the answers they need without browsing or navigating to individual websites—and in other cases, personal assistants take you to websites directly based on your queries.
+This capability is driven by machine learning and natural language processing, enabling these systems to interpret user queries with remarkable accuracy.

 How Digital Assistants Find Results